 It’s not productive to dwell on you weak points.
-As a writer, you can polish your skills with a few helpful hints.
+As a writer,

 If dialogue is your weak suit, study your favorite author’s novels and see how they handle it.
 Activate text to talk on your computer and have your dialogue read back to you.
 If you want more information on 'how too,' post a comment on my fan page. https://www.facebook.com/joycewritesromance/